kottesh/dots/README.md

 ## Stowing

-I use stow for maintaing the symlinks, which will automatically link all the config to their corresponding locations.
+I use `stow` for maintaining the symlinks, which will automatically link all the config to their corresponding locations.
 Find more info on stow [here](https://www.gnu.org/software/stow/manual/stow.pdf)

 ```sh